RumitAP/innovative/README.md

 * Why did I choose to add the concept of a `status`?

 I wanted to keep extensibility in mind when building out this application.
-If we wanted to add administrative steps in order to approve a JHA, we could and have each step correspond to a specific status (`Draft`, `Submitted`, `Completed`, `Under Review`)
+If we wanted to add administrative steps in order to approve a JHA, we could and have each step correspond to a specific status (`Draft`, `Submitted`, `Completed`, `Under Review`).

 * Why did I choose to implement pagination?